NiuTrans/ODEs-in-Vision-and-Language/README.md

 This article seeks to maintain a balance between depth and readability.
 It provides a systematic explanation of the essential concepts and methods of ODEs while covering their typical applications in language and vision tasks.
 Overall, this work can serve as a systematic introductory guide to ODEs and their applications in deep learning.

-Here's full version of the article in pdf <a href="./chapters/odes-in-vision-and-language.pdf" target="_blank">[pdf].
+Here's the full version of the article in pdf <a href="./chapters/odes-in-vision-and-language.pdf" target="_blank">[pdf].

 We also seperate each chapter to faciliate reading.